-The above frank assessment of international lawyer Christopher Swift, also a former official of the US Treasury Department, is that the more unstable the economy is, the more likely bad actors in the region will be "surprise attacks", easily stirring up the situation, making it worse than ever.
+The above frank assessment of international lawyer Christopher Swift, also a former US Treasury official, is that the more unstable the economy is, the more likely bad actors in the region will be "surprise attacks", easily stirring up the situation, making it worse than ever.

-"The war between Israel and Hamas could deal a heavy blow to the global economy," was the consensus of officials attending the Future Investment Initiative (FII) Forum, often called "Davos in the desert" that took place earlier this week in Saudi Arabia.
+"The war between Israel and Hamas could deal a heavy blow to the global economy ," was the general opinion of officials attending the Future Investment Initiative (FII) Forum, often called "Davos in the desert", which took place earlier this week in Saudi Arabia.

-“What has just happened in Israel and Gaza – when you put all these bad things together, I think… it will have a terrible impact on the world economic development… even more serious,” said World Bank President Ajay Banga.
+“What has happened in Israel and Gaza – when you take all these bad things together, I think… it will have a terrible impact on the world economic development… even more serious,” said World Bank (WB) President Ajay Banga.

 The Israel-Hamas conflict has put economic growth at a “dangerous moment.”
 “I think we are at a very dangerous moment,” the World Bank chief warned.
-The bitter war risks drawing in other countries, especially Lebanon, home to the Iran-backed militant group Hezbollah, which regularly battles Israeli forces.
+The fierce fighting risks drawing in other countries, particularly Lebanon, home to the Iran-backed militant group Hezbollah, which regularly battles Israeli forces.

 Egypt, Jordan, Lebanon… and more